Difference Between Aim and Goal

 Aim vs Goal

 The difference between aim and Goal is that Aim is something that an individual desires to achieve.
-While Goal is something that needs to be achieved.
+While a Goal is something that needs to be achieved.
 Aim is a broad term and can include many things.
 While the Goal is specific and concrete.
-Aim is for Long term outcome.
+The aim is for Long term outcomes.
 While Goal is a short-term outcome.
 Aim should be meaningful and should have a purpose to achieve.
 Achievement is the second name of Goal.
 How much time it will take to achieve the aim no one knows.
 But a Goal is a Time-bounding concept.

 Aim vs Goal